Predicting polaron mobility in organic semiconductors with the Feynman variational approach: Introduction

 \section{Introduction}

 Polarons are the quasi-particles formed by an electron (or hole) interacting with a polar material.
-The dielectric response of the material (an electron-phonon coupling) tries to localise the charge-carrier.
-If the coupling is relatively weak, the polaron is adiabatically connected to the free carrier Bloch state, and we can apply perturbation theory to this delocalised state, for instance to evaluate mobility.
-Momentum is a well defined quantum number (charge transport is coherent).
-Charge carrier mobility reduces with increasing temperature due to increased scattering from the increasingly disordered lattice.
-If the electron-phonon coupling is strong, the electron (or hole) is localised to a small region.
-Charge transport becomes incoherent, and occurs by temperature activated hopping.
+The distortion of the material (driven by the electron-phonon coupling) tries to localise the charge carrier with the back-reaction.
+If the electron-phonon coupling is relatively weak, the polaron is adiabatically connected to the free carrier Bloch state.
+Perturbation theory built on this delocalised state can be used to evaluate mobility.
+As momentum is a well-defined quantum number, charge transport is coherent, and charge carrier mobility reduces with temperature, due to increased scattering.
+For strong electron-phonon coupling, the polaron is localised to a small region.
+Charge transport is incoherent, and occurs through temperature-activated hopping.

-In organic electronic materials, with the understanding that the charge-carrier state is a small polaron.
-This is often modelled with semi-classical transfer rate theories as a classical object hopping from site to site.
-(Note that these theories look very different from the band-theory perturbation approach outlined above.)
-The matrix elements which parameterise these rate equations can be calculated, within certain approximations, from electronic-structure calculations, but it is a challenge (and often an input to the simulation and calculations) to define the sites on which the charge carriers are localised.